 CONVERTING A TRADITIONAL IRA TO A ROTH IRA

 You can convert a traditional IRA to a Roth IRA regardless of your filing status and modified adjusted gross income.

 Generally, if you are under age 59 ½, you must pay a 10% additional tax on money you withdraw from your traditional IRA.
 This tax is in addition to regular income tax you pay on the distribution amount that is included in your income.

-Some exceptions to the 10% additional tax include: paying unreimbursed medical expenses that exceed 7.5% of your adjusted gross income, receiving a decedent’s IRA as a beneficiary, using the distribution to buy, build or rebuild a first home (up to $10,000), paying qualified education expenses or due to total and permanent disability.
+Some exceptions to the 10% additional tax include: paying unreimbursed medical expenses that exceed the limit of your adjusted gross income, receiving a decedent’s IRA as a beneficiary, using the distribution to buy, build or rebuild a first home (up to $10,000), paying qualified education expenses or due to total and permanent disability.

 As the owner of a traditional IRA, you must start receiving distributions by April 1 of the year following the year you reach age 70 ½.
 If the required minimum distribution amount is not distributed, a 50% excise tax is charged on the excess accumulation.

 You are not required to take distributions from your Roth IRA at any age.
 Qualified distributions, including earnings, from your Roth IRA are not included in your income.
 A qualified distribution is one made after the Roth IRA has been established for 5 tax years and made on or after the date you reach age 59 ½, made because you are disabled, used to pay qualified first-time homebuyer expenses or other allowable exceptions.
 Early distributions from Roth IRAs are subject to 10% additional tax based on the taxable amount of the distribution.

 You may be able to claim a tax credit for a percentage of your qualified retirement plan contributions, such as contributions to your traditional or Roth IRA.
 The credit percentage is determined by your adjusted gross income and filing status.